Skip to main content

 If you have any questions about Sanzenkai, please contact Jikishoan.
 Please note Sanzenkai is not held during retreat periods.

-Workshops consist of a general introduction to Buddhist meditation and instruction in zazen (sitting meditation), kinhin (walking meditation) and bowing practice.
+Held multiple times annually, these Workshops offer an introduction to Sanzen/Buddhist practice, complemented with instruction in the three forms: zazen (sitting meditation), kinhin (walking meditation) and bowing practice.

 Retreats